SignalCha1n/comfyui-ComfySnap/README.md

 1. Install [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) if you haven't already.
 2. Open ComfyUI Manager from the menu in ComfyUI.
 3. Click "Install Custom Nodes".
-4. Search for "[Your Package Name Here, e.g., SnapNodes]" and click "Install".
+4. Search for "[ComfySnap]" and click "Install".
 5. Restart ComfyUI.

 **Manual Installation**